data-fair/data-fair/doc/pages/user-guide-backoffice/import-dataset-en.md

 You can create a dataset on the [dashbord](./user-guide-backoffice/dashboard) or on the [datasets](./user-guide-backoffice/datasets) pages.

-Three differents datasets on Data Fair.
+Three differents datasets on Data&nbsp;Fair.

 1. Upload a file from your computer
 2. An editable dataset